 Hydraulic Power Pack

-A hydraulic power pack transforms the power conveyed by its prime mover to hydraulic power at pressures and flow rates as required for all the system actuators.
-It is usually a compact, portable, and pre-configured assembly that contains components required to store and condition a given quantity of fluid, and push part of the fluid into the system.
+A hydraulic power pack transforms the power its prime mover conveys to hydraulic power at pressures and flow rates as required for all the system actuators.
+It is usually a compact, portable, and pre-configured assembly that contains components required to store and condition a given quantity of fluid and push part of the fluid into the system.

 Hydraulic Reservoirs

-Any hydraulic system requires a sufficient amount of high-quality fluid at all times for its efficient operation.
-The fluid is drawn and pushed by the pump, circulated continuously through various intermediate components to system actuators, and then carried back to the reservoir.
-The circulating fluid is liable to accumulate contaminants and absorb heat from the system.
+Any hydraulic system requires sufficient high-quality fluid at all times for its efficient operation.
+The pump draws and pushes the fluid, circulates continuously through various intermediate components to system actuators, and then carries it back to the reservoir.
+The circulating fluid can accumulate contaminants and absorb heat from the system.
 Therefore, the fluid must be serviced before it is pumped again into the system.

 A well-designed reservoir: